-Remove old dressing, being careful not to pull tube or dislodge needle.
+Remove old dressing, being careful not to pull the tube or dislodge the needle.
 Put on the new dressing as instructed by your doctor or nurse.

 Check for redness, soreness, or drainage every time you change the dressing.
 Call your doctor or nurse if you see any signs of concern.